The Hilton--Zhao Conjecture is True for Graphs with Maximum Degree 4: Introduction and Proof Outline

 \section{Introduction and Proof Outline}

-A \emph{proper edge-coloring} of a graph $G$ assigns colors to its edges so that edges receive distinct colors whenever they share an endpoint.
-The \emph{edge-chromatic number of $G$}, denoted $\chi'(G)$, is the smallest number of colors that allows a proper edge-coloring of $G$.
-Vizing showed that always $\chi'(G)\le\Delta+1$, where $\Delta$ denotes the maximum degree of $G$.
-(In this paper, all graphs are \emph{simple}, which means that every pair of vertices is joined by either 0 or 1 edges.)
-Since always $\chi'(G)\ge \Delta$, we call a graph \emph{class 1} when $\chi'(G)=\Delta$ and call it \emph{class 2} when $\chi'(G)=\Delta+1$.
+A \EmphE{proper edge-coloring}{-2mm} of a graph $G$ assigns colors to its edges so that edges receive distinct colors whenever they share an endpoint.
+The \EmphE{edge-chromatic number}{4mm} \emph{of $G$}, denoted $\chi'(G)$, is the smallest number of colors that allows a proper edge-coloring of $G$.
+Vizing showed that always $\chi'(G)\le\Delta(G)+1$, where $\Delta(G)$ denotes the maximum degree of $G$.
+(In this paper, all graphs are \EmphE{simple}{6mm}, which means that every pair of vertices is joined by either 0 or 1 edges.)
+Since always $\chi'(G)\ge \Delta(G)$, we call a graph \EmphE{class 1}{1mm} when $\chi'(G)=\Delta(G)$ and call it \EmphE{class 2}{5mm} when $\chi'(G)=\Delta(G)+1$.
+For brevity, in what follows we write $\Delta$ to denote $\Delta(G)$, whenever the context is clear.

 Erd\H{o}s and Wilson~\cite{EW77} showed that almost every graph is class 1.
 In contrast, Holyer~\cite{holyer} showed that it is NP-hard to determine whether a graph is class 1 or class 2.
 As a result, most work in this area focuses on proving sufficient conditions for a graph to be either class 1 or class 2.
-A \emph{$k$-vertex} is one of degree $k$, and a \emph{$k^-$-vertex} is one of degree at most $k$.
+A \emph{$k$-vertex}\aside{$k/k^-$-vertex/ neighbor} is one of degree $k$, and a \emph{$k^-$-vertex} is one of degree at most $k$.
 A \emph{$k$-neighbor} (and \emph{$k^-$-neighbor}) of a vertex $v$ is defined analogously.
-A graph $G$ is \emph{overfull} if $\card{E(G)} > \floor{\frac{\card{V(G)}}{2}}\Delta$.
+If $G$ is class 1, then $|E(G)|\le \Delta\floor{\card{V(G)}/2}$.
+This observation motivates the following definition.
+A graph $G$ is \Emph{overfull} if $\card{E(G)} > \Delta\floor{\card{V(G)}/2}$.
 Every overfull graph is class 2, since it has more edges than can appear in $\Delta$ color classes.
-A graph $G$ is \emph{critical} if $\chi'(G)>\Delta$ and $\chi'(G-e)=\Delta$ for every edge $e\in E(G)$.
+A graph $G$ is \Emph{critical} if $\chi'(G)>\Delta$ and $\chi'(H)\le \Delta$ for every proper subgraph $H$.
+An edge $e\in E(G)$ is a \Emph{critical edge} of $G$ if $\chi'(G-e)<\chi'(G)$.
 It is easy to show that every class 2 graph $G$ contains a critical subgraph $H$ with the same maximum degree as $G$.
 Critical graphs are useful because they have more structure than general graphs.
 For example, Vizing proved the following.